calda/corpus-assisted-google-translate/README.md

 # corpus-assisted-google-translate
-A machine learning tool to improve Google Translate results using an existing professionally-translated corpus.
+A tool to improve Google Translate results using an existing professionally-translated corpus.
 Created as the final project for my Georgia Tech Computational Linguistics class.